RealHack101/Doxing-Spy-tools/README.md

 ## Instructions

-The detailed instructions on how to use each tool and its ethical application will be provided in a separate file.
+The detailed instructions on how to use each tool will be provided in a separate file.
 Please refer to that file for further guidance on using these tools in a responsible manner.